 Includes 10 subsections that support an outcome where people receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of people's rights, facilitates informed choice, minimises harm, and upholds cultural and individual values and beliefs.

-Subsections applicable to this service are fully attained. and upholds cultural and individual values and beliefs. attained.
+Some subsections applicable to this service partially attained and of low risk.